vstconsulting/polemarch/doc/installation.rst

     .. sourcecode:: bash

+        # For Debian 10 use python3.7
+        # For rhel/centos7 use python3.6
+        # In some cases use sudo for first command.
-        virtualenv --python=python3.6 /opt/polemarch
+        virtualenv --python=python3.8 /opt/polemarch
         sudo chown -R polemarch:polemarch /opt/polemarch
         sudo -u polemarch -i
         source /opt/polemarch/bin/activate

-    .. note:: If you have more then one Python version, recomended use Python 3.6 and create virtualenv with Py3.6
+    .. note:: If you have more then one Python version, recomended use Python 3.6 or newer for virtualenv.

-    .. warning:: We support Python 2.7 until Polemarch 2.0 release.

 #.
 Install Polemarch: